What is Dividend Yield? (Updated 2021)

 Dividend Yield vs Dividend Rate vs Dividend Payout Ratio

-A company’s dividend rate refers to the absolute monetary amount an investor receives as a dividend in a given financial year.
-A dividend yield uses the dividend rate in its calculation, but also factors in the price per share and is expressed as a percentage rather than an absolute amount.
+A company’s dividend rate refers to the absolute monetary amount an investor receives as dividend for each share held in a given financial year.
+A dividend yield uses the dividend rate in its calculation and also factors in the share price and is expressed as a percentage rather than an absolute amount.

 Is it Better to Have a High or Low Dividend Yield?

-In general, investors seeking higher yield investments may lean towards companies with a high dividend yield.
+In general, investors seeking higher-yield investments may lean towards companies with high dividend yields.
 However, it is important to consider other factors that may affect an investor’s returns.
 The choice between a high or low dividend yield depends on investors’ risk/reward spectrum appetite.
 Higher dividend yield stocks provide more income, but the higher yield often comes with greater risk.
-Lower yielding dividend stocks may generate less income, but they are commonly offered by more stable companies with a record of consistent growth and steady payments.
+Lower-yielding dividend stocks may generate less income, but they are commonly offered by more stable companies with a record of consistent growth and steady payments.

-It would be prudent to go through the financial and dividend history of the company and assess whether dividends have increased, decreased, or maintained steady.
-Investors should be forward looking as well and analyse whether the company has the income generation potential, or sufficient cash reserves, to continue these dividend payouts in the future.
+It would be prudent to go through the financial and dividend history of the company and assess whether dividends have increased, decreased, or maintained over time.
+Investors should be forward-looking as well and analyse whether the company has the income generation potential, or sufficient cash reserves, to continue these dividend payouts in the future.

 Read also: Top 8 Sources of Real Estate Investment Risk